iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > Today my oxygen levels good my palate is sore and my nasal cavity feels horrid everything still tastes awful walking in bungalow flapping my arms started to cook for myself<br> :date: __2021-01-15 20:03:50__

 > Was reporting daily since March till the daily reminders stopped.
 On the advice of some of the reviews here, having not reported for about 4 months now because I have other important things going on in my life, I deleted the app thinking that would fix it and now can't login again.
 No password reminder emails received.
 This app is broken.<br> :date: __2021-01-13 21:24:10__

-> Doesn't show correct information in my area.
-Prof Whitty state infections increasing but your app shows them falling.
-Poor performance.<br> :date: __2021-01-11 17:27:57__

-> Edit: the missing figures issue has been resolved but now the graphs are missing from the week/month breakdown (just appears as a blank box).
-App has been missing the last digit off figures for over 2 months now.
-Sent screenshots to the developer 3 weeks ago but nothing has changed.
-E.g. 234 cases in my area show as 23.<br> :date: __2021-01-11 16:32:43__

-> Useless junk.
-Stats are wrong.
-Crashes.
-Was working yesterday to a point but now unusable with just a white screen.
-Yesterday the graph showed a decrease in cases but the text stated an increase your information is a joke.
-Tried reinstalling , no difference , uninstalled, not wasting anymore time on this.<br> :date: __2021-01-06 21:23:55__

-> Informative and reassuring, great app, a couple of months on and now the app is just a white screen, unable to open, please fix<br> :date: __2021-01-06 11:04:54__

-> Stopped working 05 Jan 2021.
-Tried to uninstall then re install no good.<br> :date: __2021-01-05 19:22:08__